 Bridges Weekly

 Throughout 2014, Bridges Weekly provided a consistent flow of reliable, non-partisan reporting and analysis on policy developments related to trade and sustainable development.
 Topics of note included the impasse over the implementation of the Trade Facilitation Agreement and the early preparations for elaborating a Doha Round work programme, both of which were a major draw for readers.
-Subscribers were also actively interested in continued coverage by Bridges of mega-regional trade negotiations, such as the Transatlantic Trade and Investment Partnership (TTIP) and the Trans-Pacific Partnership Agreement (TPP).
+Subscribers were also actively interested in the continued coverage by Bridges of mega-regional trade negotiations, such as the Transatlantic Trade and Investment Partnership (TTIP) and the Trans-Pacific Partnership Agreement (TPP).